datnguyenzzz/agent-context/README.md

 ---

-## 💡 Motivation
+## 💡 Motivation: Grep AI

 In modern agentic harness workflows, `grep` is incredibly powerful—and often [is all you need](https://arxiv.org/pdf/2605.15184).
-However, raw `grep` alone is highly token-inefficient because it returns un-scoped matching lines and massive boilerplate noise, forcing the agent to ingest everything into its context window, driving up API costs. `agent-context` resolves this by introducing **Grep AI**.
+However, raw `grep` alone is highly token-inefficient because it returns un-scoped matching lines and massive boilerplate noise, forcing the agent to ingest everything into its context window, driving up API costs. `agent-context` resolves this by introducing `Semantic Grep`.
 By running the grep command on your codebase and filtering the results on-the-fly using semantic meaning, we locate, extract, and load only the exact, containing AST functions.
 This delivers 100% precise retrieval with ~0 token waste

+The agent can also trace their execution paths bidirectionally using our lightweight AST Call Graph.
+Instead of forcing the agent to read and piece together dozens of separate files, this relational graph lets the assistant query callers and callees on-demand, explaining complex execution flows with minimal context usage.

 ---